Mesothelioma

 Sarcomatoid mesothelioma is the least common cell type.
 It accounts for 10-15% of mesothelioma cases.

-Sarcomatoid mesothelioma is hard to treat since these cells spread faster than epithelioid mesothelioma cells.
-That said, treatments are still available to reduce symptoms or help patients live longer.
+It’s hard to treat since these cells spread faster than epithelioid cells.
+That said, treatments can still help ease symptoms and allow patients to live longer.

 Biphasic Mesothelioma

-You may have biphasic mesothelioma if your tumor is made up of both epithelial cells and sarcomatoid cells.
-This is the second most common cell type.
-It’s easier to treat if there are more epithelioid cells present.
+Biphasic mesothelioma tumors contain both epithelial and sarcomatoid cells.
+This is the second- most common cell type.
+It’s easier to treat if there are more epithelioid cells.

 Treatment is available for mesothelioma, no matter which cell type you have.
 Work with our mesothelioma nurses to get help accessing treatments.